kr55/ssrs-reports-migration-wizard-docs/docs/getting-started.md

 - You can preview object counts by type on the right panel.
 - Optionally, check **"Migrate subscriptions"** to include subscriptions.
 - Optionally, check **Migrate roles** to include security roles at folder, report, dataset and datasource level.
+- Optionally, check **Migrate parameters and defaults** to include report server side report parameters and their default values.

 <img src="../media/select-report-items.png" style="width:75%; height:75%">